Victorious3/vanila-gan/README.md

 ### Random noise<br />
 We need to define some random noise to generate fake images later.<br />
-We generate uniform noise from -1 to 1.Since the range of torch.rand is from 0 to 1,we need to plus another one that multiply by -1.
+At first we generate uniform noise from -1 to 1,since the range of torch.rand is from 0 to 1,we need to plus another one that multiply by -1.

 ```
 def sample_noise(batch_size, dim):